Wissididom/poke-guesser-bot/README.md

 Admin commands have the prefix `!`

 Full list of admin commands is shown below.
 Do not type the < > characters.

+#### Gameplay

-`!help` : Shows Admin and Player commands.
+`!help`: Shows Admin commands.

+`!leaderboard`: Shows a leaderboard of top players.

+`!new championship`: (caution) Outputs the Leaderboard one last time, reveals winner, and starts new championship with a blank leaderboard.

+#### Configuration

 `!configure`: Shows configure helper.